 If you like this oven roasted red bell peppers recipe, you might also like some of these other easy roasted vegetable recipes:

-Learn how to roast red peppers at home, in just 35 minutes!
-Oven roasted red peppers are simple to make with just 2 ingredients and can be used in so many ways.
+Learn how to roast red peppers with this easy roasted red peppers recipe!
+It needs just 2 simple ingredients and can be used in so many ways.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.